Northside Housing and Transportation Improvements

 • Add buffers to the bike lanes over the bridge

-• Construct shared use path on the west side of the street from Turner-north
+• Construct shared use path on the west side of the street from Turner to the north

 • Install roundabouts at the intersections with Phillips and Turner